Are you looking for an easy guide on how to install Kubernetes Cluster on Ubuntu 22.04 (Jammy Jellyfish)?

 Great, above output confirms that nginx based application is accessible.

-Also Read: How to Install and Access Kubernetes Dashboard Step-by-Step
+Also Read: How to Install Kubernetes Dashboard (Simple Guide)

 Also Read: How to Install Kubernetes (K8s) Metrics Server Step by Step